Gabriel-RABHI/GhostFields.MonitorSlim/README.md

 This class is written as a response to David Fowler question : **I need a data structure that has lock free enumeration, fast adding and removing.
 Order doesn’t matter, I keep coming back to a doubly linked list.**

-So, I implemented a simple "naive" version using my MonitorSlim class :
+So, I implemented a simple "naive" version using my ShortMonitor class :
 - Enumerations are lock-free.
 - Insert and remove is quite fast but serialized using MonitorLock.